-This blog is a continuation of a series of blogs related to the 2018 Wilson Research Group Functional Verification Study (click here).
-In my previous blog (click here), I focused on FPGA design and verification trends.
+This blog is a continuation of a series of blogs related to the 2020 Wilson Research Group Functional Verification Study.
+In my previous blog, I focused on FPGA design and verification trends.
 Now my plan is to shift the focus in this series of blogs from FPGA trends to IC/ASIC trends.
 And specifically in this blog, I present trends related to various aspects of design to illustrate growing design complexity.

 IC/ASIC Design Size by Gate Count

-Figure 7-1 shows the trends from the 2014, 2016, and 2018 studies in terms of active IC/ASIC design project by design sizes (gates of logic and datapath, excluding memories).
+Figure 7-1 shows the trends from the 2012 through the 2020 studies in terms of active IC/ASIC design project by design sizes (gates of logic and datapath, excluding memories).
 Keep in mind that Figure 7-1 does not represent silicon volume (i.e., it represents study project participants).

-One interesting observation from this year’s study is the continue increase in design projects working on designs less than 100K gates.
+One interesting observation from this year’s study is the continue increase in design projects working on designs less than 1M gates.
 This is due to a number of projects working on smaller sensor chips for IoT and automotive devices.
-In fact, we see that the number of projects working on designs smaller than 500K gates has increased from 18 percent in 2014 to 29 percent in 2018.
-This can yield some interesting results in the study.
-The reason for this is that these very small projects typically do not apply advanced verification techniques, which can bias the overall industry verification technique adoption trends in some cases to appear as flat or declining.Figure 1.
-IC/ASIC Design Sizes
+This can potentially yield some interesting results in the study.

-One key takeaway from Figure 7-1 is that the electronic industry continues to move to larger designs.
-In fact, 33 percent of today’s design projects are working on designs over 40M gates, while 31 percent of today’s design projects are working on designs between 1M gates and 40M gates.
+A key takeaway from Figure 7-1 is that the electronic industry continues to move to larger designs.
+In fact, 36 percent of today’s design projects are working on designs over 80M gates, while 31 percent of today’s design projects are working on designs between 1M gates and 80M gates.

 But increased design size is only one dimension of the growing complexity challenge.
-One industry driver that has had a substantial impact on IC/ASIC design and verification complexity is the emergence of new layers of design requirements (beyond basic functionality), which did not exist years ago, for example, clocking requirements, security requirements, safety requirements, and requirements associated with hardware-software interactions.
+One industry driver that has had a substantial impact on IC/ASIC design and verification complexity is the emergence of new layers of design requirements (beyond basic functionality), which did not exist years ago, for example, security requirements, safety requirements, and requirements associated with hardware-software interactions in embedded processor designs.

 IC/ASIC Embedded Processors

 What has changed significantly in design since the original Collett studies is the dramatic movement to SoC class of designs.
 In 2004, Collett found that 52 percent of design projects were working on designs that contain one or more embedded processors.
-Our 2018 study found that 66 percent of design projects were working on designs with embedded processors, as shown in Figure 7-2.
-You might note that in 2016 we found that 73 percent of projects were working on the designs with embedded processors?
+Our 2020 study found that 68 percent of design projects were working on designs with embedded processors, as shown in Figure 7-2.
+In 2016 we found that 73 percent of projects were working on the designs with embedded processors?
 So why the decrease?
 Well, again, we saw a significant increase in projects working on smaller designs (e.g., less than 100K or less than 500K gates).
 In this case, this large increase of smaller designs has had an overall impact on the number of projects working on designs containing embedded processors.
-If we ignore these smaller designs and only look at designs greater than 1M gates we did not see a statistically significant change in the number embedded processors from 2016 to 2018.
+If we ignore these smaller designs and only look at designs greater than 1M gates we did not see a statistically significant change in the number embedded processors from 2016 to 2020.

 IC/ASIC Security Features